Explore Mission Articles Communities

 Two hands, one light-skinned and one dark-skinned, placed together on the trunk of a tree, representing unity, diversity, and connection with nature.

 Alongside the joy and gratitude of the season, many of us find ourselves revisiting the past- replaying decisions, wondering โ€œwhat if,โ€ and bringing a wave of regrets.
-So, what if, this holiday season, we chose something different?

 Key Takeaways